 There are many things to do in California, here is a comprehensive list of activities to help you navigate this beautiful state!

 California is a state that spans 900 miles along the Pacific.
-As such, there are a lot of things to do in both Northern California and Southern California, with each city and town having its own unique flavor.
+As such, there are a lot of things to do in California, with each city and town having its own unique flare.

 How do I put California into words?